microbemarsh/custom_shells/README.md

   This script will loop through multiple metagenomic contigs in fasta format and use [waafle](https://github.com/biobakery/waafle/ "waafle") to identify lateral gene transfer events.

 * amrloop.sh
   This will loop through multiple metagenomic contigs as well multiple databases and attempt to find antimicrobial resistance (AMR) genes using the tool [abricate](https://github.com/tseemann/abricate "abricate"), it in the future will incorporate possible AMR prediction with the tool [RGI](https://github.com/arpcard/rgi "RGI").
 The loop will take your outputs and create an interactive "hamronized" output in the end.
+Still a work in progress.